rsdoiel/antenna/food.md

 date: 2025-06-03, from: Bon Appetet

-Buttermilk powder swoops in when you don't have time for an all-day marinade.
+Buttermilk powder swoops in when you don’t have time for an all-day marinade.

 <br>